bgin/general-purpose-fortran/README.md

 # General-Purpose Fortran Repository

-This is a cooperatively developed repository of general purpose Fortran modules and libraries.
+This is a repository of general purpose Fortran modules and libraries.

 This initial release is a collection of Fortran modules (and in some cases their associated C support routines) providing